Pursuing healing and justice for women and children of the global majority who have been harmed by oppression, adversity, and trauma.

 Training

-Habeebah is extensively trained in trauma-informed practices and holds a master’s degree in clinical/counseling psychology and a specialist degree in school psychology from Cleveland State University.
+Habeebah holds a master’s degree in clinical/counseling psychology and a specialist degree in school psychology from Cleveland State University.
+She is trained in the Neurosequential Model of Therapeutics and has completed training in Foundations in Somatic Abolitionism.

 Civic Engagement

-Habeebah is a recent appointee to the board of Prevent Child Abuse America and is a trustee of The Woodruff Foundation, which provides philanthropic support to nonprofit organizations addressing behavioral health needs in Cuyahoga County, Ohio.
-She is chair of Cuyahoga County’s Advisory Council on Equity and chair of the Mental Health and Addiction Advocacy Coalition’s Northeast Ohio Steering Committee.
-She also serves on the OhioRISE (Resilience through Integrated Systems and Excellence) Advisory Council.
-Past engagement has included serving as a member of the State of Ohio’s Children’s Behavioral Health Prevention Stakeholder Group and Cleveland’s 19 News advisory council for its The Next 400 series.
+Habeebah is an appointee to the board of Prevent Child Abuse America and is a trustee of The Woodruff Foundation, which provides philanthropic support to nonprofit organizations addressing behavioral health needs in Cuyahoga County, Ohio.
+She is chair of Cuyahoga County’s Advisory Council on Equity and past chair of the Mental Health and Addiction Advocacy Coalition’s Northeast Ohio Steering Committee.
+Other engagements have included serving on the State of Ohio’s Children’s Behavioral Health Prevention Stakeholder Group, the OhioRISE (Resilience through Integrated Systems and Excellence) Advisory Council, and Cleveland’s 19 News advisory council for its The Next 400 series.

 Accomplishments